objectivehtml/Channel-Data/README.markdown

 Polymorphic Parameters
 ----------------------

 Almost all of the methods have polymorphic parameters.
 Helper methods are used to quickly retrieve a single entry _do not_ use polymorphic parameters.
+However, helper methods than quickly grab data in relation to a channel_id generally do accept polymorphic parameters.

-The first parameter in each polymorphic method can be use it to select fields in a query, or you can define an active record array.
+Unless the method only returns a single row, the select parameter is always used for polymorphic values.
+In these polymorphic parameters, you can either fields to select, or you can define an active record array.
 It's really just a preference, there are reasons to use both, but really it just makes for a really versatile and functional API and more memorable.
+Complex queries are generally a lot easier to comprehend when using polymorphic parameters.

 #### Example A